The ins and out on how to test fertility and where to get it done

 How to check for infertility

 Female and male infertility (or fertility problems more broadly) are more common than you might think.
-The stats tell us that one in six Australian couples struggle to conceive (after a year of trying).
+The stats tell us that 1 in 9 Australian couples struggle to conceive (even after a year of trying).

 For women, there are a number of factors that are used when evaluating infertility, including:

-• The number and quality of eggs in her ovaries.
+• The number and equality of eggs in her ovaries.

-• How often (and how regularly) ovulation happens and timing sex around a woman's fertile window (usually during the five days leading up to ovulation).
+• How often (and how regularly) ovulation happens and timing sex around a woman's fertile window (usually 5 days before ovulation).

 • Blocked or damaged fallopian tubes that can make it difficult for sperm to reach the egg.